Saiyaara (soundtrack): Critical reception

 The music was instrumental in creating anticipation among moviegoers.
 Industry insiders noted that the film's "chartbuster soundtrack" worked in its favor, transforming it from "a mid-sized film to a tentpole romantic event" especially the titular track which topped several music, video and other short-form platforms.

 Radhika Sharma of NDTV wrote "Its soundtrack, consisting of songs such as Saiyaara, Barbaad, and Tum Ho Toh, is both hummable as well as head-bangy.
-If it takes almost the whole of the music industry (there are seven composers and four lyricists in credits) to build a complete and contemporary music album, it should be made a norm."
+If it takes almost the whole of the music industry (there are seven composers and four lyricists in credits) to build a complete and contemporary music album, it should be made a norm".
 Dhaval Roy of The Times of India wrote "The film's emotional core finds a match in its evocative music by Faheem Abdullah, Tanishk Bagchi, Rishabh Kant, Vishal Mishra, Arslan Nizami, Mithoon, and Sachet-Parampara.
-John Stewart Eduri's background score enhances the overall experience."
+John Stewart Eduri's background score enhances the overall experience".

 Rishabh Suri of Hindustan Times wrote "Music has always been a strength in Mohit's films, and this time too, he doesn't disappoint.
 Tanishk Bagchi, Arslan Abdullah, and Faheem Nizami compose genuinely moving tracks.
 Personal picks: the title song and the beautifully shot Tum Ho Toh, sung by Vishal Mishra."
-Anuj Kumar of The Hindu stated, "the tripping soundtrack, put together by five composers, grows on your senses."
-Nandini Ramnath of Scroll.in noted "The songs take the story forward rather than coming in the way. [it's] lingering flavour isn't restricted to the music, particularly the title track written by Irshad Kamil, composed by Tanishk Bagchi, Faheem Abdullah, Arslan Nizami and sung by Abdullah."
+Anuj Kumar of The Hindu stated, "the tripping soundtrack, put together by five composers, grows on your senses".
+Nandini Ramnath of Scroll.in noted "The songs take the story forward rather than coming in the way. [it's] lingering flavour isn't restricted to the music, particularly the title track written by Irshad Kamil, composed by Tanishk Bagchi, Faheem Abdullah, Arslan Nizami and sung by Abdullah".
+Rahul Desai of The Hollywood Reporter India described the song "Saiyaara" as "earwormy in the most Vishesh Films-coded way".